Steve Smith (cricketer)

-In 2014, New Zealand batsman Martin Crowe described Smith as one of the young Fab Four of Test cricket along with Joe Root, Kane Williamson and Virat Kohli.
-On 30 December 2017, he reached a Test batting rating of 947, the second-highest of all time, only behind Don Bradman's 961.

-In March 2018, Smith was widely criticised for overseeing ball tampering in the third Test against South Africa, during which he stood down from the team captaincy and was replaced by Tim Paine.
-Following an investigation by Cricket Australia, Smith was banned from all international and domestic cricket in Australia for one year starting from 29 March 2018, and from consideration for any leadership role for an additional year.
+In March 2018, Smith as Australian captain was widely criticised for the ball tampering incident which occurred in the third Test against South Africa.
+During the Test, Smith stood down from the team captaincy following immediate backlash and was replaced by Tim Paine.
+Following an investigation by Cricket Australia, Smith was banned from all international and domestic cricket in Australia for one year, and from consideration for any leadership role for an additional year.

+In November 2021, Smith returned to an official Australian leadership role, as Test vice-captain starting in the 2021–22 Ashes series.
+In December 2021, Smith returned to Test captaincy duties when Pat Cummins was unavailable due to COVID-19 for the 2nd Test.
+He has since captained in 6 Tests for 5 wins and a draw, including Australia's only Test victory in India since 2017 when he was captain.
+In March 2023, Smith returned to ODI captaincy duties, he went on to captain another 13 ODIs, winning the 2022–23 ODI series vs India, the 2023–24 ODI series vs West Indies and the 2024 ODI series v England and captaining Australia in the 2025 ICC Champions Trophy.
+He retired from ODI cricket on 5 March 2025, leading Australia in his last ODI as captain.

+Smith was a core member of the Australian white-ball teams that won the 2015 ICC Cricket World Cup, 2021 ICC Men's T20 World Cup and the 2023 ICC Cricket World Cup and was vice-captain of the Australia Test team that won the 2021–23 ICC World Test Championship.

 Early and personal life

-Steve Smith was born on 2 June 1989 in Kogarah, Sydney to an Australian father, Peter, who has a degree in chemistry, and an English mother, Gillian.
-Smith attended Menai High School, and left at age 17 to play cricket in England where he played club cricket for Sevenoaks Vine in the Kent Cricket League.
-He did so well for Sevenoaks that he was picked to play for Surrey's second XI.
+Steve Smith was born on 2 June 1989 in Kogarah, a suburb of the St George region of Southern Sydney to an Australian father, Peter, who has a degree in chemistry, and an English mother, Gillian.
+Smith attended Menai High School and left at age 17 to play cricket in England.

 Because his mother was born in London, Smith has dual British and Australian citizenship.
 In 2011, Smith started dating Dani Willis, a commerce and law student at Macquarie University.
 In June 2017, the couple announced their engagement while on holiday in New York.
 The couple married at Berrima, New South Wales on 15 September 2018.

+Smith is a supporter of the Sydney Roosters in the National Rugby League.